paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-038-department-of-state.md

 (8) the arrest or conviction in any country of any individual for participating in, primarily outside the United States, transnational organized crime;

-(9) the arrest or conviction in any country of any individual conspiring to participate in or attempting to participate in transnational organized crime; or
+(9) the arrest or conviction in any country of any individual conspiring to participate in or attempting to participate in transnational organized crime;

-(10) the arrest or conviction in any country, or the transfer to or conviction by an international criminal tribunal (including a hybrid or mixed tribunal), of any foreign national accused of war crimes, crimes against humanity, or genocide, as defined under the statute of such tribunal.
+(10) the arrest or conviction in any country, or the transfer to or conviction by an international criminal tribunal (including a hybrid or mixed tribunal), of any foreign national accused of war crimes, crimes against humanity, or genocide, as defined under the statute of such tribunal;

+(11) the identification or location of any person who, while acting at the direction of or under the control of a foreign government, aids or abets a violation of [section 1030 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section1030&num=0&edition=prelim); or

+(12) the disruption of financial mechanisms of any person who has engaged in the conduct described in sections 11 So in original.
+Probably should be “section”.
+2914(a) or 2914(b)(1) of this title.

 **(c) Coordination**